Chief Sealth’s Career Connected News 3/2/26

 Nita Han, our UW Dream Project intern, has compiled a useful list of open scholarships.

-Check it out HERE!
+Check it out the list of scholarships!
 And go to 252A on Thursdays or Fridays to get help from Nita to apply!
 Thanks Nita!

 Contact Kelly Gonzalez at kelly.gonzalez@seattlecolleges.edu, call/text her at 206-739-8530, visit her in 252A on Mondays, Tuesdays, or Thursdays, or book a Seattle Promise appt.